It was 2010. The country was reeling after a financial crisis but hopeful that things were on the upswing.

-Hope appeared through the turmoil.
-Daniel Kahneman and Angus Deaton released their oft-cited work claiming that the happiness threshold is a mere $75,000 per year.
+In this landscape, Daniel Kahneman and Angus Deaton released their oft-cited work claiming the happiness threshold is a mere $75,000 per year.

 Money Does Buy Happiness

 The research suggested that money does buy happiness, but only in so much as it buys the basic necessities we need to live, with a few extra luxuries.
-After that, the paper suggested that more money doesn’t equal happiness.
+The paper suggested that more money doesn’t equal happiness after that threshold.

 It’s Way Off